Dynamics of Wound Closure in Living Nematic Epithelia: Supplementary Results

 Comparing the shape dynamics between values of $\Lambda$ (Figure~\ref{fig:sComparingModeDynamics}), we find that the shape mode amplitudes $\xi_1^{2,4}(t)$ generally attain greater maximum values for larger values of $\Lambda$ (i.e. shorter nematic length scales $\sim 1/\Lambda$).
-That is, the wound boundary becomes more \textit{anisotropic} as the nematic length scale decreases and the active bulk stress $(\nabla \cdot \bv{Q}^0)$ is increasingly localised on the boundary.
+That is, the wound boundary becomes more \textit{anisotropic} as the nematic length scale decreases and the active bulk force $(\nabla \cdot \bv{Q}^0)$ is increasingly localised on the boundary.
 Examining the upper panels of Figure~\ref{fig:sR2Sensitivity}, we see that this result isn't special for this particular choice of the outer boundary initial radius.

-As discussed in the main text, this result suggests that the effective nematic length scale is relatively long because our experimental wounds were observed to remain approximately circular.
-The separate observation that correlations in alignment persist over many cell lengths confirms this prediction \cite{turley_deep_2023_supp}.
+Our model suggests there are two ways of driving anisotropy in the wound shape: (1) by increasing the value of $\pert = \alpha Q_0/\Pi$ (larger $\alpha$ or nematic order $Q_0$ or weaker surface tension, $\Pi=\gamma/L$) or (b) increasing $\Lambda = L/\ell_Q$ (i.e. decreasing the nematic length scale, $\ell_Q$ relative to the `flow' length scale $L^2 = \eta/\Gamma$).
+Measuring the active stress -- i.e. quantifying $\alpha Q_0$ -- \textit{in vivo}, is generally difficult.
+However, experimentally measuring the the correlations in cellular alignments (which acts as a proxy for the nematic length scale) would, in principle, allow us to validate the prediction that longer nematic length scales are correlated with weaker non-circularity.
+It may also allow us estimate (or at least bound) the magnitude of the active nematic stresses in the tissue.
+This will be the focus of future work.